jsb58p/CS-303-Assignment-3/Recursive Linear Search/Q2Readme.md

-# Assignment 3 - Implement a queue data structure
+# Assignment 3 - Write a recursive linear search function with a recursive step that finds the last occurrence of a target in a vector, not the first.

-Queue.h, Queue_Imp.tpp, and Main.cpp must be in the same repository.
+Function is in Main.cpp.

 ---
 **Function Descriptions**